 Apple MacBook Air prices can vary greatly depending on the spec or even between certain retailers.
 So let us do the hard work and compare the latest options and find you the best place to buy a cheap MacBook Air for less.

-The newest entry to the Apple family is the new MacBook Air 2018, which will be released November 7 around the world.
+The newest entry to the Apple family is the new MacBook Air 2019 which is a slight upgrade to the 2018 version, which was actually a big update compared to old models.
 We'll tell you all about the laptop's new features that have Apple fans excited for the Air once again.
-It really is a step up compared to the 2017 model.

-And now that the new version is on its way, that means it's prime time to keep an eye out for cheaper MacBook Air 2017 prices.
-Last year's model is still a great machine and the savings compared to the new one might be enough to tempt you to go that way, especially if some of the new features for the 2018 model are a bit overkill for what you need.
-Prices on last year's model could drop even lower for the Black Friday deals.
+And now that the new version is on its way, that means it's prime time to keep an eye out for cheaper MacBook Air prices on older machines.
+They're still great laptops and the savings compared to the newer models might be enough to tempt you to go that way, especially if some of the newer features are a bit overkill for what you need.

 To keep things simple, we'll keep the even older MacBook Air models (from 2015 and earlier) out of the mix.
 Prices we generally see nowadays are for second-hand or refurbished models and are higher than we'd recommend paying for the outdated tech.
 If you want to take a look at some other modern Apple laptops, the regular MacBook and MacBook Pro lines are covered and compared in our regular roundup of the best cheap MacBook prices.